Student-Team-Projects/Assistant/README.md

 Assistant is an AI-supported terminal tool designed for ArchLinux.
 It simplifies interaction with the bash terminal by offering suggestions and guidance for command-line tasks.
 By using a special prefix, you can describe the task, and the assistant will provide the appropriate bash command.
 The tool supports several AI models and allows choosing a version suited to device’s capabilities.

 ## Installation
+If you have ollama already installed, it is recommended to install manually, because this project assumes you don't have it.

 Clone the repository and enter *assistant* directory.
 Choose the model, adjusting the name in *./api_wrapper/assistantRC* configuration file.
 For possible options see [Requirements](#requirements).

 To set up the environment run: